richmondu/shipping_application/README.md

 # Shipping Fee Application

-Note:
+Notes:

-Python was used in this exercise instead of Java
+- Python was used in this exercise instead of Java due to preference
+- But I still designed code to be clean and maintanable by utilizing OOP
+- And more importantly testing the code with unit tests and system tests

+To cover up for using Python instead of Java, I've added the following features:

+- AWS cloud for live deployment via https://richmondu.com
+- Swagger for documentation and system testing
+- Jenkins CI/CD for automated build and deployment
+- Docker and Docker-Compose for containerization

+# Design

 # Unit testing